-For Valentine’s Day this year, I wanted to give you all a recipe that will both be the perfect way to show someone how much you love them, and also show yourself how much you love YOU.
+For Valentine’s Day this year, I wanted to give you all a recipe that will is the perfect way to show someone serious love.
+Also show yourself how much you love YOU.

 Because there’s no other way to say “I love you” than perfectly seared scallops nestled in bacon cream sauce.